BarCamp @ DATE

 You can be one of them!

-BarCamp @ DATE is organized by Young People Program Chairs of the DATE and is supported by the organizers of the edaBarCamp.
+BarCamp @ DATE is organised by Young People Program Chairs of the DATE and is supported by the organisers of the edaBarCamp.

 The Rules of a BarCamp